 \section{Conclusion}

-In this work, we introduced \method{}, the largest Japanese multimodal post-training dataset, comprising 9.2M instances.
-To enable dataset construction in languages where diverse domain-specific VQA resources are less available than in English, we proposed a scalable pipeline that collects heterogeneous data sources and generates large-scale and diverse QA data through multiple strategies.
-Through extensive experiments, we demonstrated that Jagle effectively improves Japanese task performance and, when combined with English FineVision data, does not degrade English task performance.
+In this work, we introduced \method{}, the largest Japanese multimodal post-training dataset, comprising 9.2M instances, constructed with a scalable pipeline that collects heterogeneous data sources and generates diverse QA data through multiple strategies.
+Experiments demonstrated that Jagle effectively improves Japanese task performance without degrading English performance when combined with FineVision, and that these benefits generalize across model backbones and scales.
 We hope this work contributes to the advancement of multilingual VLM research.